deib-polimi/modaclouds-qos-models/doc/user-manual.md

 - <metric_id> in maxOccurrence and minOccurrence must refer to a *returnedMetric* of an existing monitoring rule executing action *OutputMetric*.
-- parentCondition can be used only if the monitoring rule whose condition is under evaluation has a parent rule

 ## Examples